MaikeMorrison/FSTruct/README.md

   - `Q_simulate` generates one or more Q matrices using the Dirichlet distribution.

-This package accompanies (insert paper citation here).
+This package accompanies a forthcoming paper by Maike Morrison, Nicolas Alcala, and Noah Rosenberg.

 ## Installation